brandonfunes08503123/sneakerz/README.md

 When creating my search component, I knew that a temporary and inefficient solution was to make an API request to my Rails backend and to store every shoe in the Redux store.
 In this case and having 50+ shoes, it wasn't a bad idea.
 However, I knew it wouldn't scale so my solution was to use Lodash's debounce function and use the Rails "ILIKE" search condition.
 First, through debounce, I was able to efficiently make API calls, after all, I wasn't making API calls after every key press.
 Second, through the "ILIKE" search condition, I could pass partial strings like "Nke" or "Adi" instead of "Nike" or "Adidas" and my DB would return 5 items that had "Nike" or "Adidas" in their name.

+# Things to work on

+1.)
+Lazy Load components
+2.)
+Lazy Load images